-Consequential amendments to AASB 127 and AASB 128 Investments in Associates and Joint Ventures (AASB 128)
+Consequential amendments to AASB 127 Separate Financial Statements (AASB 127) and AASB 128 Investments in Associates and Joint Ventures (AASB 128)

-AASB 127 now only deals with separate financial statements.
+AASB 127 Consolidated and Separate Financial Statements was amended to AASB 127 Separate Financial Statements which now deals only with separate financial statements.
 AASB 128 brings investments in joint ventures into its scope.
 However, AASB 128's equity accounting methodology remains unchanged.